pydongery/blog/_posts/2025-03-14-ExpansionTricks.md

 tags: [C++, C++26, reflection, experiments, tricks]
 author: Che
 ---
-[P1306](https://wg21.link/p1306) gives us compile time repetition of a statement _for each_ element of a range (etc.) - what if we instead want the elements as a pack without introducing a new function scope?
+[P1306](https://wg21.link/p1306) gives us compile time repetition of a statement _for each_ element of a range - what if we instead want the elements as a pack without introducing a new function scope?
 In this blog post you'll find a few expansion tricks.

 ## Element-wise expansion
 ### The `expand` Pattern
-The features introduced in [P2996](https://wg21.link/p2996) by themselves are sufficient to expand a range at compile time as a library feature.
+The reflection features introduced in [P2996](https://wg21.link/p2996) by themselves are sufficient to expand a range at compile time as a library feature.
 The paper introduces a helper [`expand`](https://wg21.link/p2996#implementation-status) for this purpose, here's a slightly modified version:

 ```c++
 template <auto...
 Elts>